-Art 180, a RVA-based organization that allows marginalized young people to create change by expressing themselves through music, poetry, dance.
-On October 5th, they opened a mixed-reality exhibit, “Lift Us Up!
-Don’t Push Us Out” that raises awareness about the school-to-prison pipeline, the youth and their families affected by this issue.
-Every year, Art 180 partners with Performing Statistics, a project that connects incarcerated teens with artists and advocates to transform the juvenile justice system.”
+Art 180 is an RVA-based organization that gives marginalized young people the opportunity to create change by expressing themselves through music, poetry, dance, and more.
+On Friday, October 5th, they opened “Lift Us Up!
+Don’t Push Us Out!” a mixed-reality exhibit that raises awareness about the school-to-prison pipeline, the youth and their families affected by this issue.
+Every year, Art 180 partners with Performing Statistics, “a project that connects incarcerated teens with artists and advocates to transform the juvenile justice system.”
 During the summer, Performing Statistics holds an art intensive with incarcerated youth from the Richmond Juvenile Detention Center, where they work with artists and advocates to “radically re-imagine Virginia’s juvenile justice system.”

-Incarcerated youth shared their experiences through various forms of art such as virtual reality, spoken-word, rap, interactive audio and more.
-Their artwork travels across the state and the country in partnership with RISE For Youth, a non-partisan campaign in support of re-investing in supportive environments for youth.” said Valerie Slater, the executive director of RISE For Youth, stated, “the story of the young folks who created artwork and tell their stories in such powerful ways is exactly what our community needs,” said Valerie Slater, the executive director of RISE For Youth, Art 180, and Performing Statistics’ annual “Juvenile Justice Parade” which celebrates and uplifts the voices of incarcerated Black youth.
+Incarcerated youth share their experiences through various forms of art such as virtual reality, spoken-word, rap, interactive audio and more.
+Their artwork travels across the state and the country in partnership with RISE For Youth, “a non-partisan campaign in support of re-investing in supportive environments for youth.” said Valerie Slater, the executive director of RISE For Youth, stated, “the story of the young folks who created artwork and tell their stories in such powerful ways is exactly what our community needs.”
+On November 3rd, the art will be showcased at the RISE For Youth, Art 180, and Performing Statistics’ annual “Juvenile Justice Parade” which celebrates and uplifts the voices of incarcerated Black youth.

 Stephanie Younger is a 16-year-old who advocates for womanism and the abolition of youth prisons.